tier4/caret_doc/docs/configuration/intra_node_data_path.md

 # How to define intra-node data path

 In the previous section, you learned how to define inter-node data path.
 CARET can calculate response time for a simple path using only inter-node data path definition.
-However, when a target application or path becomes complicated, intra-node-data path needs to be defiend as well as inter-node data path.
+However, when a target application or path becomes complicated, intra-node-data path needs to be defined as well as inter-node data path.

 CARET assume that intra-node data path is mapping of topic subscription and publish in a node.
 This is not defined simply because the definition depends on implementation.